• Destination Information

 A Mexican beach with soft white sands and calm waters.

-Oftentimes, people search for comfort and safety, especially when travelling with small children.
+Often times, people search for comfort and safety, especially when travelling with small children.
 If you find yourself in the region of Puerto Aventuras, then Playa Aventuras beach in Fatima Bay is certainly a great option.
-This long stretch of silky white sand is well-maintained thanks to a large number of luxury resorts and accommodations that surround it.
+This long stretch of silky white sand is well-maintained thanks to many luxury resorts and accommodations that surround it.
 Even during sargassum season, the beach is kept in clean conditions.
 This being said, the beach is public, so everyone is welcome!
-In addition, there is a manmade breakwater that keeps the waters calm and clean.
+In addition, there is a man-made breakwater that keeps the waters calm and clean.
 Have young children?
 Not to worry!
 The water entry extends a few metres in, so there is a lot of shallow water for children to safely swim in.

 The most unique Mexican beach